asasinmode/lolcalc/packages/website/README.md

   - [x] sorting
   - [x] searching (search string, aliases)
   - [x] stat filters
+  - [ ] double click to buy (check delay, check if when bought its set as selected)
   - [ ] item hover tooltip `Items/{{id}}.mItemDataClient`
   - [ ] buying mechanism, components into item and so on
   - [ ] item groups, only one from group